-Peel squash and cut into 1/2-inch cubes.
+Peel and seed squash and cut into 1/2-inch cubes.
 Toss with oil and salt to taste - we used walnut oil to bring out the nutty flavors in this dish, but use any oil that you enjoy!
 Roast at 350°F for 20-30 minutes.
 Squash should be fully cooked while still firm enough to hold its shape.

 While the squash is roasting, wash and slice mushrooms.
 Use 2 tablespoons of oil to sauté mushrooms, but cook them slowly so that they render out all of their water.
 We used maitake mushrooms from Far West Fungi, but you can substitute any fresh mushroom.

 After washing, slice greens thin, about 1/4-inch.
 If the leaf is more than 2-1/2 inches across, cut it down the middle as well, for ease of eating.
-Coating with the juice of lemon, massage the greens, using the pressure of hands to tenderize them.
+Coating with remaining juice of lemon, massage the greens, using the pressure of hands to tenderize them.

-Add 1 cup of roughly chopped walnuts, massaged greens, and as they are ready, couscous, mushrooms, and squash.
+Add 1 cup of roughly chopped walnuts, massaged greens, and as they are ready, couscous, mushrooms and squash.
 This will marry the flavors and wilt greens!
 For a gluten-free option, omit the couscous.